 Open Transaction Layer | OTL

-Open protocol stack for coordinating onchain transactions
+Open protocol stack for

 Blockchain infrastructure is built.
 The coordination layer for secure, compliant transactions isn't.
 Until now, every institution has built it alone.